-Biologic medications can’t be absorbed if they’re taken orally, so Richard Herrscher, MD, at AIR Care offers a private office infusion center to provide biologic infusion therapy to his patients, as well as patients referred by other physicians.
+Biologic medications can’t be absorbed if they’re taken orally, so Richard Herrscher, MD and Maryam Saifi, MD at AIR Care offer a private office infusion center to provide biologic infusion therapy to his patients, as well as patients referred by other physicians.
 Biologic infusion therapy is available to treat many health conditions, from atopic dermatitis, chronic hives, and primary immunodeficiency, to Crohn’s disease, arthritis, and multiple sclerosis.
 To learn more about biologic infusion therapy, call one of the offices in Dallas or Plano, Texas, or schedule an appointment online.

 Biologics medications are made from living organisms, or they contain components of living organisms, such as proteins and hormones.
 They’re often called biologic response modifiers because that’s what they do: They change the responses or reactions of cells in your body.
 For example, biologic drugs may contain cells that release substances known to suppress or activate your immune system.